-Workers located in the TWAF will commute to the launch site by bus, while local residents will use private vehicles or company facilitated bus services.
+Workers located in the TWAF or within company facilitated communal living options (such as third party camps, medium to high density developments, or the existing rental market where market conditions allow) will commute to the launch site by bus, while local residents will use private vehicles or company facilitated bus services.

-Fly-in fly-out (FIFO) workers will transfer from the Gladstone Airport via buses to either the launch site for ferry transfer to the construction camp on Curtis Island, or to the mainland TWAF.
+FIFO workers will transfer from the Gladstone Airport via buses to either the launch site for ferry transfer to the construction camp on Curtis Island, or to the mainland TWAF.